Upcoming AUSA Book Connects Families With Army Culture

 Compiled and written by Ginger Perkins, Customs, Courtesies and Traditions of the United States Army: A Primer for Family Members will be a comprehensive reference book aimed at bringing spouses, parents, siblings, extended family members and friends closer to the bigger Army family by explaining their soldier’s world.

 Announcement of the book was timed to come on Military Spouse Appreciation Day, which this year falls on May 8.
-Details on the availability and price of the book will be announced soon.

 Perkins, who dedicated much of her 38 years as an Army spouse to learning and sharing what she knows about military protocol with other spouses, said the book “is for family members and anyone interested in this great Army, whether they have a soldier or not.”